moment/luxon/docs/parsing.md

  * In addition, all the times support offset arguments like "Z" and "+06:00".
  * Missing lower-order values are always set to the minimum possible value; i.e. it always parses to a full DateTime.
 For example, "2016-05-25" parses to midnight of that day.
 "2016-05" parses to the first of the month, etc.
- * The time is parsed as a local time if no offset is specified, but see the method docs to see your options,and also check out [time zone docs](zones.html) for more details.
+ * The time is parsed as a local time if no offset is specified, but see the method docs to see your options, and also check out [time zone docs](zones.html) for more details.

 ### HTTP and RFC2822